tytydraco/yessleep/out/When_I_was_eight_years_old_my_mother_told_me_the_exact_date_and_time_I_was_going_to_be_murdered.md

 Like the kidnappings our parents warned us about.

 When I screamed, slamming my fists into the window, something collided with the back of my head, and my face hit the window, pain exploding in a supernova.

+When the truck flew forwards, my body slammed into the pane with a *thunk*.

-Leaning over the seat, my cousin snatched the chocolate milk, pierced it with the straw, and handed it over.
+Leaning over the seat grinning, my cousin snatched the chocolate milk, pierced it with the straw, and handed it over.

 “Drink.” he giggled with a tone that told me I didn't have a choice.